rah00l/iterable_integration/README.md

 # Iterable API Mock

-This application serves as a mock for the Iterable API, allowing developers to simulate interactions with the Iterable platform without making actual requests to the Iterable servers. # My Project
+This application serves as a mock for the Iterable API, allowing developers to simulate interactions with the Iterable platform without making actual requests to the Iterable servers.

 This README provides an overview of the project, but you can find more detailed documentation in the [project's wiki](https://github.com/rah00l/iterable_integration/wiki) or [YARD documentation](doc/index.html).